MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/import-data.md

 ---
 title: "Import data into Dynamics 365 for Sales Professional | MicrosoftDocs"
-description: ""
+description: "Get your data in bulk into Dynamics 365 for Sales Professional by importing it."
 keywords: ""
+ms.date: 04/05/2019
+ms.service:
+  - "dynamics-365-sales"
+ms.custom:
+  - "dyn365-sales"
+ms.topic: article
+applies_to:
+  - "Dynamics 365 for Customer Engagement"
+  - "Dynamics 365 for Customer Engagement apps version 9.x"
+ms.assetid: 7914b026-8e46-4dda-9134-f86bd8ae5db8
 author: shubhadaj
 ms.author: shujoshi
 manager: annbe
-applies_to:
-  - Dynamics 365 for Customer Engagement
-  - Dynamics 365 for Customer Engagement apps version 9.x
-ms.date: 03/26/2019
-ms.service: dynamics-365-sales
-ms.topic: article
-ms.assetid: 7914b026-8e46-4dda-9134-f86bd8ae5db8
-ms.custom: dyn365-sales
 ---

 # Import data into Dynamics 365 for Sales Professional

 Bring in your customer and sales data quickly into your app by importing it.
 It can be used for importing data into most record types.